By Dr. A.J. Drenth

 It seems unreasonable to expect ES types, who are naturally outwardly oriented, to function like IN types when it comes to increasing their self-knowledge and self-awareness.
 Similarly, it is unfair to expect INs to simply plug into the world without first working to understand themselves as individuals.
 Moreover, those searching for ultimate or religious meaning cannot be expected to renounce their quest and accept a purely mechanical or spiritless worldview.
 Likewise, science junkies should not be forced to embrace a spiritual worldview.
 To bridge these divides (or at least reduce animosity), we can all work to recognize our own biases, many of which relate to our personality type.

 1. One thing I omitted from this post, which certainly influences one’s values and worldview, is one’s degree of personal growth and development.
-While there are multiple taxonomies related to human development, one of the most useful I’ve encountered is Ken’s Wilber’s take on “Spiral Dynamics,” which is nicely summarized here.
+While there are multiple taxonomies related to human development, one of the most useful I’ve encountered is Ken’s Wilber’s take on “Spiral Dynamics.”
 Personality type development, as described in my type profiles, will also influence values and worldview.